Are you looking for a new way to save for retirement? Check out insurance retirement plans!

 What is an insured retirement plan?

 Sometimes referred to as the Insured Retirement Program, the Insured Retirement Plan (IRP) is a concept, not a product.
 It allows a person to leverage their life insurance coverage to have peace of mind in retirement.
 The product used to implement this concept is whole life insurance or universal life insurance policy.
-So, first let’s talk about them.
-Retirement planning for insurance can involve an insured retirement plan.
-Basically, an insured retirement plan is a financial plan that offers clients permanent life insurance coverage as well as the ability to supplement their retirement income.
-This method is excellent for clients who have reached the contribution maximum on their RRSP or pension plan.

 Life insurance, as you may know, is a legally binding contract between the insurer and the insured.
 In return for monthly premiums, the latter agrees to pay a certain amount to the policy’s beneficiaries when the insured dies.
 Simply put, a life insurance plan is a product that helps your family deal with the financial impact of your death.

 There are two types of life insurance — term and permanent.
 Term life insurance coverage lasts for a specific period, which can be as short as one year or for 30 or 35 years.
 A permanent life insurance policy, by contrast, provides life insurance coverage that you cannot outlive.
-Permanent life insurance is further divided into different types, the two most common being whole life insurance and a universal life insurance policy.
+Permanent life insurance is further divided into different types, the two most common being whole life insurance and universal life insurance.

-An insured retirement plan focuses on leveraging your permanent life insurance policy cash value to fund income after retirement.
+An insured retirement plan focuses on using your permanent life insurance policy cash value to fund income after retirement.
 First, you take out a whole life or universal life insurance policy.
 When the life insurance policy accumulates sufficient cash value, you use it as collateral to obtain a loan to provide you with a tax-free retirement income.
-Upon your death, the proceeds will be paid tax-free.
-The insurer will first use the death benefit to pay off the loan.
-The remaining amount will then be paid out to your loved ones.

 You can access your life insurance policy’s cash value in many ways, including by taking out a loan against it.
 When you take out a loan, you can access cash from your policy on a tax-free basis.
 Since you are not withdrawing funds from the cash value, it continues to grow on a tax-deferred basis.
-Also, the interest accumulated is added back into the loan, so you do not have to worry about it while you are still alive.
-The insurer deducts the loan amount and interest from the death benefit when you pass away and issues the remainder to your beneficiaries.

 Keys Takeaways